Shaiza-10000/Spatial-Transcritopmics-Analysis/Scanpy-Tutorial/README.md

 | Genes per spot (full range) | Do most spots detect a reasonable number of genes? |
 | Genes per spot (< 4,000) | What does the bottom of the distribution look like? |

 The zoomed-in panels are the important ones.
-A cliff or gap in the histogram is what you are looking for — it tells you where "real tissue" ends and "background" begins.
+A cliff or gap in the histogram is what you are looking for, it tells you where "real tissue" ends and "background" begins.

 ---